Are you an LLM? You can read better optimized documentation at /docs.md for this page in Markdown format

 - Run Apex tests

-- Run recurring DevOps operations unattended using schedules
+- Run recurring operations unattended using schedules

 - Use an intuitive web-based UI for day-to-day operations